Opportunity at National Institute of Standards and Technology (NIST)

 Please note: This Agency only participates in the February and August reviews.

-Stochastic models; Gene expression; Fluorescence protein reporters; Single cell analysis; Stem cell; Pluripotency; Differentiation; Fluorescence microscopy;
+Stochastic fluctuations; Gene expression; Fluorescence protein reporters; Single cell analysis; Stem cell; Pluripotency; Differentiation; Fluorescence microscopy; Probabilistic models

 Open to U.S. citizens